equinix/terraform-equinix-fabric/examples/port-2-alibaba-connection-with-alicloud-terraform-integration/README.md

 * The VBR resource is created successfully and linked to the physical connection

 #### 5. Delete Resources
-* Run `terraform destroy` to delete the Alibaba VBR
-* Directly deleting the Equinix Fabric connection, will result in the following error: `ERR-UAA-003-00: Deletion for a provisioned connection needs to be initiated from Alibaba Portal`
+* Run `terraform destroy` to delete the Alibaba VBR.
+Directly deleting the Equinix Fabric connection, will result in the following error: `ERR-UAA-003-00: Deletion for a provisioned connection needs to be initiated from Alibaba Portal`
-* Go to the Alibaba Portal to manually **terminate** and then **delete** the physical connection
-* This action will automatically delete the connection on the Equinix side, updating its status to Deprovisioned on both Equinix and Provider side
+* Go to the Alibaba Portal to manually **terminate** and then **delete** the physical connection.
+This action will automatically delete the connection on the Equinix side, updating its status to Deprovisioned on both Equinix and Provider side

 <!-- BEGIN_TF_DOCS -->